cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.md

 ### Starting VMs in cloudmesh

-Rahul has done a video also to show how to start vms in cloudmesh Also we added the network id to the cloudmesh.yaml file, so if you have a new version its no longer needed to add the network
+Rahul has done a video to show how to start vms in cloudmesh Also we added the network id to the cloudmesh.yaml file, so if you have a new version its no longer needed to add the network